Estimating population average treatment effects from experiments with noncompliance: Simulations

 \subsection{Simulation results}

 We vary each of the parameters $e_1$, $e_2$, $e_3$, $e_4$, $e_5$, and $e_6$ along a grid of five random standard normal values in order to generate different combinations of rates of compliance, treatment eligibility, RCT eligibility in the population, and confounding.
 For each possible combination of the six parameters, and holding all other parameters constant, we compute over 10 simulation runs the average root mean squared error (RMSE) between the true population average treatment effect and the PATT-C, PATT, or CACE estimates.
-Averaging across combinations, the unadjusted population estimator yields the highest average RMSE (1.06), followed by the CACE (0.89), and the PATT-C (0.76).
+Averaging across combinations, PATT yields the highest average RMSE (1.06), followed by the CACE (0.89), and the PATT-C (0.76).
+Since PATT does not adjust for compliance, we would expect bias relative to the PATT-C in settings with noncompliance.

 Figures~\ref{fig:rmse_ratec_rates} and \ref{fig:rmse_ratec_ratet} show the average RMSE of the estimators as a function of the population compliance rate and the share of population members eligible to participate in the RCT or the population treatment rate, respectively.
 The PATT estimator does not correct for bias resulting from noncompliance in the population and consequently performs poorly when the population compliance rate is relatively low (i.e., $\leq 60\%$).
 The PATT-C estimator corrects for noncompliance in the population and thus outperforms the PATT in low-compliance settings.
 The CACE corrects for noncompliance in the sample, and underperforms compared to the PATT-C due to differences between the sample and population.